Chaklader/part-of-speech-tagging/NOTE.md

    A Hidden Markov Model is a statistical model used to represent probability distributions over sequences of observations.
 It consists of hidden states that emit observable outputs.

 2. Key Components:
-   a.
-Hidden States: Unobservable states (e.g., Parts of Speech)
+   - Hidden States: Unobservable states (e.g., Parts of Speech)
-   b.
-Observations: Visible outputs (e.g., words in a sentence)
+   - Observations: Visible outputs (e.g., words in a sentence)
-   c.
-Transition Probabilities: Likelihood of moving between states
+   - Transition Probabilities: Likelihood of moving between states
-   d.
-Emission Probabilities: Likelihood of an observation given a state
+   - Emission Probabilities: Likelihood of an observation given a state
-   e.
-Initial State Probabilities: Likelihood of starting in each state
+   - Initial State Probabilities: Likelihood of starting in each state

 3. Part-of-Speech (POS) Tagging Example:
-   States: N (Noun), M (Modal), V (Verb)
-   Observations: Words in a sentence

-   Sample sentence: "Jane will spot Will."

-   Transition Probabilities:
-   - Start → N: 3/4
-   - N → M: 1/3
-   - M → V: 3/4
-   - V → N: 1
-   - N → End: 4/9

-   Emission Probabilities:
-   - N → "Jane": 2/9
-   - M → "will": 3/4
-   - V → "spot": 1/4
-   - N → "Will": 1/9
+   The calculations in the Part-of-Speech (POS) tagging example involve determining the probabilities of transitioning between states (POS tags) and the probabilities of emitting specific words from these states.

 4. HMM Process:
    - Start in an initial state